 - Rectangle Body Shape: Capsule Wardrobe

 Colours to Avoid For Deep Autumn

-Deep Autumn is deep and warm, so in order to balance everything out you need to avoid cool undertones and colors that a winter and summer predominant.
+Deep Autumn is deep and warm, so to balance everything out, you need to avoid cool undertones and colors that Winter and summer are predominant.

 Colors To Actually Avoid For Deep Autumn Color Palette